-In pictures: Anti-Brexit marchers call for a People’s Vote
+In Pictures: Anti-Brexit marchers call for a People’s Vote

-Demonstrators are taking part in a march on Parliament to demand a second Brexit referendum.
+Demonstrators have taken part in a march on Parliament to demand a second Brexit referendum.

-Thousands have already poured into the capital on Saturday to take part in the Put it to the People march.
+Thousands poured into the capital on Saturday for the Put It To The People march.

-The day’s activities were kicked off by the unfurling of a large banner on Westminster Bridge that read “Love socialism, hate Brexit”.
+Speakers including London mayor Sadiq Khan, Scotland’s First Minister Nicola Sturgeon and celebrities including Mariella Frostrup and Sandi Toksvig addressed the crowd during a rally at Parliament Square.

 Meanwhile, former Ukip leader Nigel Farage has described Prime Minister Theresa May’s Brexit policy as “one of the saddest chapters in the history of our nation” as he re-joined Leave-supporting marchers heading for London.